pawanmsr/pawanmsr.github.io/_posts/2025-12-04-games-and-markets.markdown

 ```

-It will get much more complicated if rate and volatility are not longer assumed constant.
+It will get much more complicated if rate and volatility become functions of time (and other variables).

 ```shell
 # On a spot price of 100, strike price of 110, with 5% risk free rate,